matter-labs/zksync-lite-docs/docs/userdocs/security.md

 However, users have a fundamental right to opt-out of a future upgrade.
 A new upgrade must be announced via the zkSync contract and all users get a 4-week timelock period to exit where in case they don't like the changes.

 To strike a balance between security and upgradeability, the security council, a group of [15 members](https://miro.medium.com/max/1400/1*3O6eotp6AMWS3WADhS00Yg.png) of the Ethereum community, can shorten the 4-week timelock.
 When Matter Labs initiates an upgrade, 9/15 signatures from the security council members can make the upgrade instant.
+At this stage of zkSync, we believe that the probability of bugs is significantly higher than a malicious collusion between the Matter Labs team and 9/15 members of the security council, who are all well-known members of the Ethereum community.
 You can read more about the decision to shorten the timelock period in our [Security Council 2.0 article](https://blog.matter-labs.io/security-council-2-0-2337a555f17a).

 NOTICE: Once the technology is mature and stable, we will transition to a strict opt-in mechanism with immutable versions, and also provide a mass migration functionality.